"Wake up better with these sleep tips!"

 Share

 Terrible!
 Tossing and turning for hours in the evening or a head full of thoughts.
-Pfff… Staying awake is so exhausting.
+Pfff...
+How exhausting it is to lie awake.
 Fortunately, the internet is full of sleep tips.
-The question is: What are the best sleep tips?
+The question, however, is: What are the best sleep tips?
 And what can you do to structurally improve your sleep?
 In these blogs, we share our best sleep tips for a better night's rest.

 The importance of a good night's sleep

-Sleep is essential in a human life.
-Just as much as food and movement.
+Sleep is essential in a person's life.
+Just as much as eating and exercising.
 We need our sleep for the recovery of our body and mind.
-A good night's rest provides:- A feeling of being rested
+A good night's rest provides:

 - More energy